 Somerville is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 78,901 people and 18 constituent neighborhoods, Somerville is the 13th largest community in Massachusetts.
-Much of the housing stock in Somerville was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 79,815 people and 25 constituent neighborhoods, Somerville is the 13th largest community in Massachusetts.
+Somerville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Somerville home prices are not only among the most expensive in Massachusetts, but Somerville real estate also consistently ranks among the most expensive in America.

 Also of interest is that Somerville has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Somerville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Somerville is also a city of artists.
 Somerville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Somerville’s character.